telerik/xaml-docs/controls/radganttview/features/columns/types.md

 ## Defining columns

-In order to define columns in the RadGanttView control all that is needed is to add them to the Columns collection of the control.
+To define columns in the RadGanttView control, you have to add them to the Columns collection of the control.

-* First you will need to declare the RadGanttView control and populate it with some data:
+* First, you have to declare the RadGanttView control and populate it with data:

 #### __[XAML] Example 1: Declaring RadGanttView__